espressomd/espresso/doc/sphinx/advanced_methods.rst

       added between core and newly generated Drude particle
     * <thermalized_bond>: The thermalized distance bond for the cold and hot thermostats.
-    * <core particle>: The core particle on which the drude particle is added.
+    * <core particle>: The core particle on which the Drude particle is added.
-    * <id drude>: The user-defined id of the drude particle that is created.
+    * <id drude>: The user-defined id of the Drude particle that is created.
-    * <type drude>: The user-defined type of the drude particle.
+    * <type drude>: The user-defined type of the Drude particle.
-      Each drude particle of each complex should have an individual type (e.g. in an ionic system with Anions (type 0) and Cations (type 1), two new, individual Drude types have to be assigned).
+      Each Drude particle of each complex should have an individual type (e.g. in an ionic system with Anions (type 0) and Cations (type 1), two new, individual Drude types have to be assigned).
     * <alpha>: The polarizability volume.
-    * <coulomb_prefactor>: The coulomb prefactor of the system.
-Used to calculate the drude charge from the polarizability and the spring constant of the drude bond.
+    * <coulomb_prefactor>: The Coulomb prefactor of the system.
+Used to calculate the Drude charge from the polarizability and the spring constant of the Drude bond.
-    * <thole damping>: (optional) An individual thole damping parameter for the core-drude pair.
-Only relevant if thole damping is used (defaults to 2.6).
+    * <thole damping>: (optional) An individual Thole damping parameter for the core-Drude pair.
+Only relevant if Thole damping is used (defaults to 2.6).
     * <verbose>: (bool, optional) Prints out information about the added Drude particles (default: False)